sirius-cc-wu/rtforth/doc/issues/data_structure.md

 A new data structure with swap, nip, dup, drop, rot, allot.. as its primitives.
 These primitives is implemented with unsafe code for performance reasons.

+## Problem

+s_heap, f_heap, n_heap and wordlist. such a structure make empty difficult to implemented.
+Combine them into a heap.